-Soon, they begin to consider tossing it all and moving to a more robust platform solution (Yes, like ONTRAPORT.)
-So they start asking around in their communities about possible options.
-It’s right around here that they discover that many entrepreneurs have strong opinions on the subject and that the entrepreneurial world can be neatly divided between those who extoll the virtues of using an integrated platform and those who insist on the superiority of their collection of single-point solutions.
+You begin to consider tossing it all and moving to a more robust platform.
+So you start asking around in your communities about possible options.
+It’s right around here that you discover that many entrepreneurs have strong opinions on the subject.

+The entrepreneurial world can be neatly divided between those who extoll the virtues of using an all-in-one platform and those who insist on the superiority of their tech stack of single-point tools.

 There are several problems with these arguments, though, so let’s take them one-by-one: